trou/rsbkb/README.md

 * All tools take values as an argument on the command line or if not present, read stdin
-* Tool name can be specified on the command line `rsbkb -t TOOL`
+* Tool name can be specified on the command line `rsbkb TOOL`
 * Or can be called busybox-style: `ln -s rsbkb unhex ; unhex 4142`

 ```